NREL/SOEP-QSS/README.md

 * Algebraic relationships between variables

 Notes:
-* For efficiency it seems like the variables should handle their own integration and quantization operations so we don't consider those as separate entities.
+* For efficiency it seems like the variables should handle their own integration and quantization operations so we don't consider those as separate entities
-* Parallel updating of variables dependent on the trigger variable is anticipated.
+* Parallel updating of variables dependent on the trigger variable is anticipated
-* Priority queues with good concurrency and cache efficiency is a wide research topic: if this is found to be a bottleneck experiments with advanced concepts is planned.
+* Priority queues with good concurrency and cache efficiency is a wide research topic: if this is found to be a bottleneck experiments with advanced concepts is planned

 ## Implementation

-Currently the code is very young with just a QSS1 solver and a relatively simple "baseline" event queue built on `std::multimap`.
+Currently the code is very young with just QSS1 and QSS2 solvers for linear derivative functions and a relatively simple "baseline" event queue built on `std::multimap`.

 Notes:
-* No Modelica input file processing is supported: test cases are hard-coded.
+* No Modelica input file processing is supported: test cases are hard-coded
-* A QSS2 solver will be added next.
+* Support for nonlinear derivative functions will be added next
-* Input functions, algebraic relationship, and discrete variables will be added soon.
+* Input functions, algebraic relationship, and discrete variables will be added soon

 ### Variable
-* Hierarchy typed by the QSS solver method: This brings in some virtual functions that could be a performance bottleneck.
+* Hierarchy typed by the QSS solver method: This brings in some virtual functions that could be a performance bottleneck
-* Integration and quantization are handled internally to avoid the cost of calls to other objects and passing of data packets between them.
+* Integration and quantization are handled internally to avoid the cost of calls to other objects and passing of data packets between them
-* Holds the iterator of its entry in the event queue to save one _O_( log N ) lookup.
+* Holds the iterator of its entry in the event queue to save one _O_( log N ) lookup
-* Faster derivative update method will be added for observer variable updates from a trigger variable requantization.
+* Faster derivative update method will be added for observer variable updates from a trigger variable requantization

 ### Event Queue
 * C++ `std::priority_queue` doesn't support changing the key value so it isn't a suitable out-of-the-box solution.
 It may be worth trying to work around this limitation with supplementary methods.
-* A simple version built on `std::multimap` was added as a starter/baseline but is not believed to be sufficiently efficient.
+* A simple version built on `std::multimap` was added as a starter/baseline but is not believed to be sufficiently efficient
-* Boost `mutable_queue` and `d_ary_hoop_indirect` may be worth experimenting with.
+* Boost `mutable_queue` and `d_ary_hoop_indirect` may be worth experimenting with
 * There are many research papers about priority queues with good scalability, concurrency, and/or cache efficiency, with a seeming preference for skip list based designs.
 These should be evaluated once we have large-scale real-world cases to test.

 ### Function
-* A simple linear function is provided for initial testing purposes.
+* A simple linear function is provided for initial testing purposes
-* We'll need a general purpose function approach for the JModelica-generated code: probably a function class that calls a provided function.
+* We'll need a general purpose function approach for the JModelica-generated code: probably a function class that calls back to a provided function

 ## Performance